NIC-Golang/ecommerce-team-dotpep/src/README.md

 - Golang Gin for API
 - PostgreSQL as Database (RDBMS)

+---

-- CRUD operations and Endpoints:
+- CRUD operations and API Endpoints:
+    - Basic CRUD of E-Commerce Shop:
     - `one product` - get, create, delete, edit.
     - `list of products` - get.
     - `category` - create, delete.
     - `list of categories` - get.
     - `list of products in category` get `list of product` that have follow/relation with this category.
-    - Unrequired for now (It might be separeted Service and in Consideration):
+    - Unrequired for now (It might be separeted Service and in Consideration) (more CRUD in Management):
     - add `product` to `order item`.
     - get specific `user`, `order item` with `list of products` that was added.
     - process user `order item` and create `order`